tcuong1204/SeleniumProject/README.md

 # SeleniumProject
-Before running this project, you MUST download Selenium framework and import to your project If you familiar with Maven, you can replace "System.setProperty("webdriver.chrome.driver", "src/main/resources/webdriver/chromedriver");" to use it
+Before running this project, you MUST download Selenium framework and import it to your project (In IntelliJ, you can go to File --> Project Structure --> Libraries and click on the + button for importing)
+If you were familiar with Maven, you can replace "System.setProperty("webdriver.chrome.driver", "src/main/resources/webdriver/chromedriver");" to use it